maddie480/JungleHelper/README.md

 - **Bouncy Shroom**: a mushroom that bounces Madeline.
 Comes in up, up-left and up-right variants.
 - **Breakable Pot**: a pot you can throw on the ground or on a wall to get either a key to open doors, or... a rupee that does nothing.
 - **Cassette with Custom Preview Music**: works like a cassette, except you can pick which music event is played when you collect the cassette (if you have custom B-side music), or pick which of the vanilla B-side songs to use.
 Keep in mind that custom preview events have to be structured like the vanilla one.
+- **Cheat Code Controller**: allows the player to enter the vanilla cheat code (Left, Right, Journal, Grab, Up, Up, Down, Left, Grab, Confirm) to enable Cheat Mode and be kicked back to the overworld, like in vanilla Prologue.
 - **Cockatiel**: a decorative entity working much like vanilla flutter birds.
 - **Climbable One-Way Platform**: a platform you can grab on one side, but that you can also go through if you don't press Grab (contrary to sideways jumpthrus).
 This is useful to make ropes for example.
 - **Cobweb**: Madeline gets stuck in those if she hits them, and can only get out by dashing.
 Cobwebs are one-use: once Madeline dashed out, the cobweb disappears and does not respawn.